pschafran/Notes/Alien_Index.md

 * number in the outgroup
 * result line for lowest ingroup e-value
 * result line for lower outgroup e-value

 In order to determine if each hit is a member of the ingroup or outgroup, it first tries to use the taxonomic info written in the BLAST file (14th-17th columns).
 If not found in those columns, the entire NCBI taxonomy tree is parsed, starting with the genus from the line and traversing up the hierarchy until the provided ingroup/outgroup name is found (or the root of the tree is reached).
 WARNING!
-Taxonomy traversal is much slower than default operation, so try to use superkingdom, kingdom, and phylum when possible.
+Taxonomy traversal is much slower than default operation.
+In my tests, it processes about 800 lines/sec, so a reasonably sized 2.5M line BLAST file will take ~1 hour to process.
+So try to use superkingdom, kingdom, and phylum when possible.
 Note that entries with "N/A" or "synthetic" or "unclassified" in their 17th column Once the dictionary is completed, ingroup/outgroup percentages are calculated, and the AI is calculated, and everything is written to file or STDOUT.

 ## Citations